1,062 real-world scripts tested · 66.7% compile clean first try

 Python with NumPy, SciPy, and matplotlib.
 The same computational power, no license fees, open source, runs everywhere.

-Of real-world MATLAB scripts compile to valid, flag-free Python on the first conversion.
-Measured against 923 scripts from public research repos.
-The rest gets flagged — never silently broken.
+Of real-world MATLAB scripts compile to valid, flag-free Python on the first conversion — no review needed.
+94.9% produce valid Python overall, measured against 1,062 scripts from public research repos; the rest gets flagged instead of silently guessed wrong.

 Not another AI wrapper